rthennan/ZerodhaWebsocket/README.md

        - Gets the latest Nifty 500 list from the NSE site.
        - If local-file lookupTables> lookupTables_Nifty500.csv exists:
          - Updates it with new symbols
-         - Update NIFTY and BANKNIFTY Futures for the current month if necessary
+         - Update NIFTY, BANKNIFTY and SENSEX Futures for the current month if necessary
        - Else:
-         - Creates a new file wit
+         - Creates a new file with
           -  Nifty 500 instruments on that day
-          -  NIFTY 50 and NIFTY BANK indexes
+          -  NIFTY 50, NIFTY BANK and SENSEX indexes
-          -  NIFTY and BANKNIFTY Futures for the current month
+          -  NIFTY, BANKNIFTY and SENSEX Futures for the current month
        - All symbol additions will be logged in nifty500_SymbolsChanged.log in the current directory
        - Returns True if success.
 Else False.
        - Can be Run standalone